Knowledge Hub

 Trees and other woodland plants are species that have economic, environmental, scientific or societal value.
 Plant species have traits that can be passed on to their offspring, and the reproductive materials that produces the next generation of plants that are considered of value is known as ‘forest genetic resources’.
 These materials can be seeds and propagules, tissue cultures, living plants or DNA samples.

-In our pilot year, one of the projects developed a national report on the State of Forest Genetic Resources in the United Kingdom <<link to be added>>, which will be published by Defra.
-The report was part of a global effort to capture the State of the World’s Forest Genetic Resources.
+In our pilot year, one of the projects developed a national report on the State of Forest Genetic Resources in the United Kingdom which was published by Defra.
+The report is part of a global effort to capture the State of the World’s Forest Genetic Resources.
 It covers a definition of which species are considered to be UK forest genetic resources, and which are at risk.
 A section on conservation looks at ‘gene-conservation units’ within natural woodlands, and conservation through seed banking and living clone collections.
 Two further sections examine the use, development and management of resources, and the policies, stakeholders, leadership and capacity to protect and research these resources.

 The main recommendation of the report is that a strategic approach in which conservation, use, management and development of FGR are brought under a clearly defined framework.